Toggle menu

 One bedroom will be considered suitable for:

-• two children under the age of 10 regardless of their sex
+• two children under the age of 10 years regardless of sex

-• any other child that cannot be matched with the above
+• any other child that cannot be matched with the above, for example who cannot share due to a medical condition or disability

-Please note: this assessment does not include living room space unless there is a second living room which can be used as a bedroom, and it does not breach health and safety standards.
-Where a bedroom is being used for another purpose, for example a study or toy room, its original function as a bedroom will be used in assessing the level of under occupation or overcrowding.
+This assessment does not include living room space unless there us a second living room which could be used as a bedroom and doesn't breach health and safety standards.
+Where a bedroom is being used for another purpose, for example a study or toy room, its original function as a bedroom will be used in assessing the level of occupation overcrowding.

 Additional bedrooms

-There may be some circumstances where a household is allowed an extra bedroom as detailed below:
+There may be some circumstances where a household is allowed an extra bedroom as detailed:

 • bedroom for an overnight carer